junechakma/wexford-educare/coursedata.md

 Unlock your potential in the creative and strategic world of business and marketing. 💡 This four-year program, offered by top UK universities, is methodically designed to give you the business acumen and marketing expertise you need for a successful career in the global marketplace.

-The integrated **Foundation Year** provides a supportive pathway into higher education, building the essential knowledge and academic skills you need to excel in your degree, even if you don’t meet the standard entry requirements. **Blossom Educare** is here to help you find and apply to the perfect university for you.
+The integrated **Foundation Year** provides a supportive pathway into higher education, building the essential knowledge and academic skills you need to excel in your degree, even if you don’t meet the standard entry requirements. **Wexford Educare** is here to help you find and apply to the perfect university for you.

 ### Why Choose This Program?